12 Toasty Tips for Staying Warm in Cold Weather

 Your mom may have said that you lose 80 percent of your body heat through your head, but that's not actually true.
 If you're otherwise clothed, you'll lose heat from any surface that's exposed in cold weather.
 So put on your hat, even if you're inside.

 Warm air rises to the ceiling.
 Run your fan on its lowest setting in a clockwise direction to push the warm air back down to where you can feel it.

 Hot showers immediately warm you up, but cold showers improve blood circulation between your skin and organs.
-Cold showers are also correlated with a stronger immune system.

 Keep heat in and cold out by cutting a pool noodle in half lengthwise, wrapping it in fabric, and sliding it under your door.
 It'll stay put all winter, and you can re-use it at the pool come summer.
 (But we recommend you spring for a new one.)

 Another two words: Obvious, right?
 Stay toasty on schedule, so you never go home to a living room that's colder than outside.
 You can even do it with your smartphone.

 7. Trick a locked thermostat.

 Not everyone has access to adjust the thermostat in their apartment or office building.
 If that's the case, you may need to outsmart the device by making it "think" the room is colder than it actually is.
 Putting ice near it often does the trick.

 8. Dress your windows up in warmer clothes.